 ELECTRONIC SIGNATURE POLICY – VGCC BOARD POLICY

 Vance-Granville Community College (VGCC) recognizes an electronic signature as a valid signature from faculty, staff, and students subject to the conditions described below.
 An electronic signature is defined as any electronic process signifying an approval to terms, and/or ensuring the integrity of the document, presented in electronic format.
-Students use electronic signatures to register, check financial aid awards, pay student bills, obtain unofficial transcripts, update contact information, log into campus computers, complete forms, submission of class work, tests, etc.
+Students use electronic signatures to register, check financial aid awards, pay student bills, obtain unofficial transcripts, update contact information, log into campus computers, complete forms, submit class work, take tests, etc.

-Faculty and staff use electronic signatures for submitting grades and attendance roster information, viewing personal payroll data, logging into campus computers, accessing protected data through the administrative computing system and custom web applications provided by the College, etc.
+Faculty and staff use electronic signatures for submitting grades and attendance roster information, viewing personal payroll data, logging into campus computers, accessing protected data through the administrative computing system and accessing custom web applications provided by the College, etc.

 An electronic signature is considered valid when the following conditions are met:

-• Institution provides student or employee with a unique username
+- Institution provides student or employee with a unique username

-• Student or employee sets his or her own password
+- Student or employee sets his or her own password

 It is the responsibility and obligation of each individual to keep their username and their password private so others cannot use their credentials.
 Once logged in, the student or employee is responsible for any information they provide, update, or remove.
-VGCC will take steps to ensure both the username and password are protected and kept confidential.
-Furthermore, users are responsible for logging out of all systems and exercising the necessary precautions when using publicly accessible computers.
+VGCC will take steps to ensure both the username and password are protected and kept confidential.Furthermore, users are responsible for logging out of all systems and exercising the necessary precautions when using publicly accessible computers.

-This policy is in addition to all applicable federal and state statutes, policies, guidelines, and standards.
+This policy is in addition to all applicable federal and state statutes, policies, guidelines, and standards

 GENERAL STUDENT GRIEVANCE PROCEDURE